rikgale/hfdl_install/README.md

 # hfdl_install
 Instructions for installing soapysdr (with RSP1a) and dumphdfl.
 Written for debian based systems.
 Tested on Raspberry Pi OS and Ubuntu.
 **Do not** plug in your SDR until instructed by the instructions below.
-(Incomplete at this time)
+(Incomplete at this time) Credit to Alex KD6VPH for putting this together.

 1) Ensure system is fully up-to-date.
 ```shell